SavioDCosta/stackline/README.md

-# Ramp Frontend Challenge
+# Stackline Assessment Challenge

-This is my submission for the Stackline Assessment Challenge for Software Engineer (Frontend).
-The project is deployed on [name](link).
+This is my submission for the Stackline Assessment Challenge for Fullstack Engineer.
+The project is deployed using Github Pages.
+It is deployed on [saviodcosta.github.io/stackline-assessment/](https://saviodcosta.github.io/stackline-assessment/).

 ## Run Project